Nelson Hackett

 Nelson Hackett (Note: Hackett's surname is spelled Hacket in some sources.) (born c.
 1810) was a enslaved man who was extradited to the United States after having fled to Canada.

-In 1841 he escaped from his Arkansas enslaver, Alfred Wallace of Fayetteville.
-Using a stolen horse, six weeks later, crossed the border and entered Canada West (Note: Upper Canada had been re-named Canada West after uniting with Lower Canada to form the Province of Canada in February 1841.) (present-day Ontario) near what today is Windsor.
+In 1841, he escaped from his Arkansas owner, Alfred Wallace of Fayetteville.
+Using a stolen horse, six weeks later he crossed the border and entered Canada West (Note: Upper Canada had been re-named Canada West after uniting with Lower Canada to form the Province of Canada in February 1841.) (present-day Ontario) near what today is Windsor.

 Extradition

 Despite slavery having been abolished throughout the British Empire in 1834, Wallace refused to let the matter drop.
 He was one of the wealthiest men in Arkansas and was well connected, particularly to the Governor of Arkansas, Archibald Yell.
 He wrote to the colonial governor in Canada, who ordered Hackett's arrest.
-Hackett was retained in Chatham.
+Hackett was detained in Chatham.

-Wallace and an associate, George C. Grigg, traveled to Canada and made out sworn dispositions against Hackett for stealing the horse, as well as a gold watch belonging to Wallace.
-Despite opposition from prominent Canadian politicians such as William Henry Draper, Hackett was extradited to the United States on the order of Governor General Sir Charles Bagot.
-In justifying his decision, Bagot cited the alleged theft of the watch, which exceeded what was necessary to facilitate his escape to freedom.
+Wallace and an associate, George C. Grigg, traveled to Canada and made out sworn dispositions against Hackett for stealing the horse, and a gold watch belonging to Wallace.
+Despite opposition from prominent Canadian politicians including William Henry Draper, Hackett was extradited to the United States on the order of Governor General Sir Charles Bagot, who cited the alleged theft of the watch, which exceeded what was necessary to facilitate his escape to freedom, to justify his decision.